 Expect over 80 acts in total.

-Early bird tickets are now available, priced at £100 with camping or £80 without camping.
+Tickets are on sale, currently priced at £120 with camping or £100 without camping.

 The Beverley Folk Festival has two important youth arms:

 the ‘Westwood Sessions’ and the acclaimed ‘Area 2’.